Astruum0/ytrack/subjects/spell-it-backwards/README.md

 Write a function `SpellItBackwards` that returns the `string` passed as parameter in reverse.

-You don't have to use the `Reverse` method.
+Warning : Using the `Reverse` method is NOT allowed.

 # Expected Functions